Thérèse Coffey: Deputy prime minister and health secretary

 Truss appointed Coffey as deputy prime minister and health and social care secretary in her new government on 6 September 2022.
 Her appointment made her the first woman to serve as deputy prime minister.
 In September 2022, Coffey identified four priorities for the Department of Health "A, B, C, D" – ambulances, backlog, care, and doctors and dentists.

 Asked about nurses leaving to go abroad, Coffey said: "It is their choice of course if they want to do that, but then we also have an open route for people to come into this country who are professional staff".
 These comments came following a minimum estimated 38,000 nurse shortage; the number of nurses leaving the NHS in London had risen by 24% the past year and more than two-thirds of NHS trusts were reporting a "significant or severe impact" from staff leaving for better paid jobs in retail and hospitality.

 On 15 October 2022, it was reported Coffey was planning to allow people to obtain antibiotics from pharmacists without a prescription from a general practitioner, which led to criticism by medical experts due to it increasing the risk of antimicrobial resistance (AMR).
 At the same time, she received criticism for admitting to giving her own supply of antibiotics to others, which also increases the risk of AMR.
 This act – of sharing an antibiotics prescription with others – was also described as being illegal.

-On 18 October 2022, Dan Poulter – a medical doctor and former Conservative health minister – criticised Coffey's failure to tackle smoking and obesity, saying it leads to worse health and strains the NHS.
-Since entering the House of Commons in 2010 Coffey repeatedly voted against measures to restrict smoking, including the ban on smoking in enclosed public spaces and the requirement that cigarettes be sold in plain packaging.
+On 18 October 2022, Dan Poulter – a psychiatrist and former Conservative health minister – criticised Coffey's failure to tackle smoking and obesity, saying it leads to worse health and strains the NHS.
+After entering the House of Commons in 2010 Coffey repeatedly voted against measures to restrict smoking, including the ban on smoking in enclosed public spaces and the requirement that cigarettes be sold in plain packaging.
 In May 2011, Coffey had accepted £1,100 in hospitality and gifts from Gallaher Group tobacco firm.